lnishan/lnishan.github.io/about.md

 # Jasmine “lnishan” Chen

-Dedicated, experienced and proficient CS student with hands-on experience working with production-scale datasets and services in notable firms.
-Led teams and won numerous awards in programming competitions.
+With more than a decade of experience in software development, Jasmine is a proficient and ambitious software engineer who specializes in C/C++, algorithms, systems programming and Android platforms.
+She is also experienced in various other domains such as Android app development, web technologies, system administration and continuous integration.

 Career Summary

-- **Incoming Software Engineer** at **Google Taipei**.
+- **Software Engineer** at **Google Taipei**.
-- **Software Engineering Intern** at **Google USA**.
+- **Software Engineering Intern** at **Google Cambridge**
-  - Expanded a large-scale testing framework used by Google YouTube and Search Infrastructure developers.
 - **R&D Intern** at **Synopsys Taiwan**.
-  - Designed, implemented and analyzed graph algorithms on production-scale datasets.
-  - Rated Best Intern of the Year and presented the work in Synopsys Shanghai.
-- 11 years of experience in competitive programming.
-Led numerous teams and gave lectures.
-  - Received 20+ national/regional awards in programming competitions.
+- 20+ national/regional awards in programming competitions.
-  - Curated a well-received resource collection: "Awesome Competitive Programming" (2,500+ stars on GitHub).
-- 3 years of experience in gaming industries.
-  - Wrote keyboard lighting effects, implemented website designs, managed servers and coordinated events.
-- Created, administered and managed multiple websites with decent web traffic.

 ---